The most efficient way of drawing : Why are efficient drawing methods hidden from us?

 Jordan Peterson explains the process of recapitulating oneself continually is a phoenix-like process.
 It very well describes how artists go about acquiring a given skill.

 The most efficient way of drawing n°3 : What's the most efficient way of seeing for a visual artist?

 An artist once told me : “I have found no better tool than flicking my eyes between the source (drawing) and the target (object which is drawn).
 No memory involved”.
 It certainly is a powerful way of looking!
 If I’m not mistaken, it is even a most scientific way of looking.
 That is if we believe all truths lie behind our senses.
 But aren’t we bound to lose ourselves in the process?

 Flick your eyes between source and target until you see things moving.
+If things move, it means there is a difference between the two bits that move.
 They’re not actually moving but it’s just as if.